Aymen568/Image-website-engine/README.md

         * Execute the file mapping.py
     4- Run docker-compose up --build Once these steps are done, the web application should start in the browser.
     5- U can also execute the app.py.

-## Requirements
-  - Elasticsearch 8.1.0
-  - Elasticknn plgin 8.1.0 (You can install it from this link :https://github.com/alexklibisz/elastiknn/releases/tag/8.1.0.0)

 ## Topics:
     1- Backend Development, deployment